 Milos Kerkez to Liverpool?
 Bournemouth left-back could be a perfect replacement for Andy Robertson

-Liverpool are increasingly confident of signing Milos Kerkez from Bournemouth for a fee of around £40m; 21-year-old left-back excelled under Andoni Iraola last season and has the attributes to be a long-term replacement for Andy Robertson
+Liverpool have opened talks with Bournemouth over a deal for Milos Kerkez, who is valued at around £40m; 21-year-old left-back excelled under Andoni Iraola last season and has the attributes to be a long-term replacement for Andy Robertson

-Liverpool moved swiftly to replace Trent Alexander-Arnold, announcing the signing of Jeremie Frimpong on the same day his departure to Real Madrid was confirmed.
-They are enacting their left-back succession plan with similar efficiency.
+Liverpool moved swiftly to replace Trent Alexander-Arnold, announcing the signing of Jeremie Frimpong on the same day his exit to Real Madrid was confirmed.
+They appear to be enacting their left-back succession plan with the same efficiency.

 There is of course a big difference in that, as things stand, Milos Kerkez will be arriving from Bournemouth to compete with Andy Robertson rather than replace him.
 But the need for fresh energy at left-back is clear as he enters the final year of his contract.